 A HUGE part of the culture revolves around Oklahoma State University, especially football.

 I was submerged into a taste football culture during Women’s Football 101.

 This summer event is extremely popular and sells out quickly.

 As an outsider without much knowledge of Stillwater or the University, I was quickly welcomed into the fold.

-During the event, we got to practice drills with the players but also learn about the character the faculty and coaches are instilling into the players that will take them beyond the campus to the community.
+During the event, we got to practice drills with the players.
+We also learned about the character that the faculty and coaches are instilling into the players that will take them beyond the campus to the community.

 (You can read more about that experience here)

 In the evening we visited Mojo’s Rock & Bowl Grill for a relaxed atmosphere that also includes a bowling alley.